| Title: | Analysis of Chronological Patterns from Archaeological Count Data |

 The Frequency Increment Test (FIT) rejects neutrality if the distribution of normalized variant frequency increments exhibits a mean that deviates significantly from zero.

-, each time series is subsetted according to window
+If roll is TRUE, each time series is subsetted according to window to

 see if episodes of selection can be identified among variables that might